Odalith/FFaudio/readme.md

 - Custom channel layouts
 - Support for audio formats with more than two channels
 - Assuming compatible hardware, support playing DSD without conversion to PCM

+Note; this project is not affiliated with FFmpeg, FFplay, or their Authors.